NOTE: This version of the documentation tracks unstable development happening on A-Frame’s

 - More robust materials and shaders

 For simple models with no animation, OBJ is nevertheless a common and reliable choice.

-In comparison to COLLADA, the supported features are very similar.
+In comparison to COLLADA or FBX, the supported features are very similar.
 However, because glTF focuses on providing a “transmission format” rather than an editor format, it is more interoperable with web technologies.
 By analogy, the .PSD (Adobe Photoshop) format is helpful for editing 2D images, but images are converted to .JPG for use on the web.
 In the same way, glTF is a simpler way of transmitting 3D assets while rendering the same result.

 Load a glTF model by pointing to an asset that specifies the